javanhut/Vem/docs/keybindings.md

 # Keybindings Reference

-Complete reference for all keybindings in ProjectVem.
+Complete reference for all keybindings in Vem.

 ## Global Keybindings